Are you tired of copying pictures using carbon copy paper, tracing paper, or using the Grid method, etc.?

 I took this less time because I already knew the face proportions and figure drawing, so that part was easy.
 In addition, several years of practice make it easy for me to create this drawing.

 Hand and eye coordination are vital in this kind of drawing.
-People who have drawing as a hobby do these types of picture.
+People who have drawing as a hobby do these types of pictures.

 If you can draw accurately without supporting instruments like tracing tablets, tracing papers, or drawing grids, that means you are moving in the right direction of becoming a pro.